christianmr1525/IoT_health_station/README.md

 This project consisted on creating an health monitoring embedded system using a ESP32 microcontroller.

-Three sensors are supposed to be providing body and environment data to be streamed in real-time to a web dashboard using MQTT and a backend database linked to an Azure Server.
+Three sensors are supposed to be providing body and environment data to be streamed in real-time to a web dashboard using Python, MQTT and a backend database linked to an Azure Server.

 The data retrieved aboards the following:
 - Temperature